Key-Drop Review

 This is the section that should drive your decision on whether to deposit.
 Key-Drop's withdrawal options are limited exclusively to CS2 skins delivered via Steam Trade.
 There is no fiat withdrawal.

 There is no crypto withdrawal.
 There is no PayPal payout.
 There are no gift cards.
-Available information indicates no payout time estimate is published by the operator either.
+Current records show no payout time estimate is published by the operator either.

 How Withdrawals Work